Random node reinforcement and $K$-core structure of complex networks: Result: A percolation analysis

 The special function ${\rm E}_{a}(x)$ is a general exponential integral function as ${\rm E}_{a}(x) \equiv \int _{1}^{\infty} \mathrm{d}t e^{-xt} t^{- a}$ with $a, x > 0$.
 For large $k$, we have $P (k) \propto k^{- \gamma}$.

-Results on SF networks with above two generation models are shown in Fig.\ref{fig:nore_sf}.
+Results on SF networks with the two generation models are shown in Fig.\ref{fig:sf}.
 Its physical picture is quite similar to that in ER random and RR graphs with $K = 2$, since there is no abrupt emergence of $K$-cores due to the statistical property of power-law degree distributions of SF networks \cite{Dorogovtsev.Goltsev.Mendes-PRL-2006}.

 We further test our model on a real-world network instance \cite{Vinayagam.etal-ScienceSignaling-2011}.
-The original protein interaction network is intrinsically a directed one involving directional links (an ordered node pair as a node pointing to the other) and multi-edges (more than one directional links between an ordered node pair).
-To extract the underlying interaction topology of the network, we ignore directions of links and merge multi-edges between any node pair.
-Finally, the original network boils down to an undirected network instance with a node size $N = 6339$ and a link size $M = 32706$.
-See the simulation result in Fig.\ref{fig:nore_real}.
-We can find a quite similar picture with that on SF networks and on ER random and RR graphs with $K = 2$.
+The original protein interaction network is intrinsically a directed one involving both directional links (an ordered node pair as a node pointing to the other) and multi-edges (more than one directional links between an ordered node pair).
+To extract the underlying interaction topology of the network, we ignore directions of links and merge multi-edges between node pairs.
+Finally, the original network dataset reduces to an undirected network with a node size $N = 6339$ and a link size $M = 32706$, equivalently $c \approx 10.3$.
+To make an analytical prediction for GC of $K$-core on a real-world network, just like on SF network instances generated with configuration model, we input its empirical degree distribution into the mean-field framework to calculate $n_{g}$.
+Results of $K$-core sizes are shown in Fig.\ref{fig:real}.
+We can see that, even there are rich structural features in real-world networks beyond the description power of degree distribution, for the network considered here, simulation result and analytical prediction correspond very well.
+For the transition behavior, we can find a quite similar picture with that on SF networks and on ER random and RR graphs with $K = 2$.